-To get the extension’s Composer name from Magento Marketplace:
+To get the module’s Composer name from Magento Marketplace:

 On the My Account page, click My Purchases as the following figure shows.

-On the My Purchases page, click Technical Details for the extension you purchased as the following figure shows.
+On the My Purchases page, click Technical Details for the module you purchased as the following figure shows.

 - Click Copy to copy the component name to the clipboard.